-The City's net pension liability was measured as of December 31, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The City's net pension liability was measured as of December 31, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

 Actuarial Assumptions.
-The total pension liability in the December 31, 2016 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.5 percent

-Salary increases 3.75 percent, average, including inflation
+Salary increases 3.75 percent, in the long-term

-Investment rate of return 7.75 percent
+Investment rate of return 7.75 percent, net of investment expenses, including inflation